JoshThorntonDev/a2-3786643-3785167/README.md

 Some code is adapted from Further Web Programming lectorial and practical course materials, such as the starter Express code (specific references mentioned in code comments)

+All assignment tasks up to and including DI have been completed.

 inital create react app instructions left for reference:
 # Getting Started with Create React App